-Assessors or Faciltators will provide participants with a copy of the RPL Kit which provides further information about the RPL process to help set clear and realistic expectations.
+Assessors or Faciltators will provide participants with further information about the RPL process to help set clear and realistic expectations.

 It is the course participant's responsibility to provide sufficient evidence to satisfy the Assessor that they currently hold the relevant competencies.